-The announcement may be repeated 5 times.
-The 5 flights with achieved targets are scored.
+The target(s) (1 - 5) with achieved target times are scored.
 The achieved target times are added together.

 This task may be included in the competition program only if the organiser provides a sufficient number of official timekeepers, so that each competitor in the round is accompanied by one official timekeeper.